18 | The Shame Addiction: What the Body Carries (Part 1 of 3)

 What I Carried Before I Had Words For It

-Bruce Lipton's The Biology of Belief gave me language for this.
-Cells respond to their environment before genes ever express.
-Belief is not a thought.
+Bruce Lipton's The Biology of Belief gave me language for what my body already knew: belief is not a thought.
 It is a cellular instruction.
 And the instruction my cells received before I ever opened my eyes was: the world is not safe.
 You are not wanted here.

 That instruction played out across decades.
 Not as a conscious belief.
 As a body organized around threat.